Why start a support group?

-Anyone can start a support group: mother, midwife or health visitor.
-Getting together with another breastfeeding mother or interested person can make it easier to get started.
 Once you start discussing the idea of setting up a group, you may find other mums are happy to help.
-You don´t have to be a trained breastfeeding counsellor although it is helpful to a group to have a trained counsellor at meetings.
-When a new group is established, some members commence ABM training.
-For more information you can visit our Training with the Association of Breastfeeding Mothers page.
+You don’t have to be a trained breastfeeding counsellor or peer supporter although it is helpful to have a trained volunteer at meetings.
+See our Training with the Association of Breastfeeding Mothers page.

 Get to know your local midwives and health visitors.
 Ask them to put new mums in touch with you.
 Offer to go along to antenatal talks on breastfeeding or to postnatal group meetings.
-If you are happy to breastfeed your baby at these meetings, you will be very welcome.
-Tell mums you meet about your support group.
-A personal invitation can be very effective.
-We have all felt isolated and vulnerable at times and an offer to accompany a new mum to her first group meetings is often appreciated.
-Remember that health professionals are busy people — you may have to be persistent.
-Don´t let them forget you are there!
+If you’re happy to breastfeed your baby at these meetings, you’ll usually be very welcome.
+Remember that health professionals are busy people — you may have to be persistent and keep reminding them about your group.
 Keep a pleasant but high profile.
-Supply posters advertising your meetings and clearly display contact names and numbers.

-No. Although as the group grows, it may be easier to share the responsibilities and use a more formal approach.
+If your group grows, it may be easier to share the responsibilities and use a more formal approach by electing a committee.
 If you wish to apply for a grant, you will need to have a committee and audited accounts for the previous years (if your group has been in existence that long).